 The qualification to become a technical writer depends on the niche you choose to work in.
 However, the following are some preferred qualifications that can help you land great tech writing jobs:

 As you have transitioned from a teaching to a technical writing job, you can choose a niche you are adept in.
-If you have a bachelor’s degree in a field, like a bachelor’s in computer science, Information Technology (IT), or business administration, you can look for a job in a specific area, like software documentation, IT help desk, or business writing.
+Suppose you have a bachelor’s degree in computer science, Information Technology (IT), or business administration.
+In that case, you can look for a job in a specific area, like software documentation, IT help desk or business writing.

 Final Words